sst/sst/www/docs/constructs/function.md

 import config from "../../config";

 A replacement for the [`cdk.lambda.NodejsFunction`](https://docs.aws.amazon.com/cdk/api/latest/docs/aws-lambda-nodejs-readme.html) that allows you to [develop your Lambda functions locally](live-lambda-development.md).
 Supports ES and TypeScript out-of-the-box.
+It also applies a couple of defaults:

+- Sets the default memory setting to 1024MB.
+- Sets the default Lambda function timeout to 10 seconds.
+- [Enables AWS X-Ray](https://docs.aws.amazon.com/lambda/latest/dg/nodejs-tracing.html) by default so you can trace your serverless applications.
-By default, `AWS_NODEJS_CONNECTION_REUSE_ENABLED` is turned on.
+- `AWS_NODEJS_CONNECTION_REUSE_ENABLED` is turned on.
 Meaning that the Lambda function will automatically reuse TCP connections when working with the AWS SDK.
 [Read more about this here](https://docs.aws.amazon.com/sdk-for-javascript/v2/developer-guide/node-reusing-connections.html).

-Also, [enables AWS X-Ray](https://docs.aws.amazon.com/lambda/latest/dg/nodejs-tracing.html) by default so you can trace your serverless applications.

 ## Initializer